Random Surfaces and Higher Algebra: Matrix Crossed Modules

 is given by Lie algebras $(\cmg_0,[\cdot,\cdot]_1)$ and $(\cmg_1, [\cdot, \cdot]_2)$, a Lie algebra morphism $\delta: \cmg_1 \rightarrow \cmg_0$ and an action of $\cmg_0$ on $\cmg_1$ (denoted element-wise by $X \gt : \cmg_1 \rightarrow \cmg_1$ for $X \in \cmg_0$), which is a morphism of Lie algebras, such that \begin{enumerate} \item[(DCM1)] \textbf{(First Peiffer relation)} $\delta(X \gt v) = [X, \delta(v)]_{1}$; \text{for $X \in \cmg_0$ and $v \in \cmg_1$}. \item[(DCM2)] \textbf{(Second Peiffer relation)} $\delta(u)\gt (v) = [u,v]_{2}$; \text{for $u, v \in \cmg_1$}. \end{enumerate} \end{definition}

-For a crossed module of Lie groups, $\cmG = (\cmb: \cmG_1 \to \cmG_0)$, one can construct its associated crossed module of Lie algebras by applying the Lie algebra functor to the boundary map $\cmb: \cmG_1 \to \cmG_0$ and the action $\gt$~\cite{faria_martins_crossed_2016}.
-We apply this to the general linear crossed module to get
+For a crossed module of Lie groups, $\cmG = (\cmb: \cmG_1 \to \cmG_0)$, one can construct its associated crossed module of Lie algebras by considering the Lie algebras of the two Lie groups, along with the induced boundary map and action~\cite{faria_martins_crossed_2016}.
+We apply this to $\cmGL^{n,m,p} $ to get

-More concretely, this is obtained by taking the Lie algebra of both Lie groups in $\cmGL^{n,m,p}$, and taking the differential of all maps.